Return to

 I assume a backup is chosen at random, but they might go in the order they were chosen from the lottery.

-The next day, on May 1 Excerpt:
+The next day, on

 I got the call just past 11 PM